-- 4.3.5.
+4.3.5.
 Replacing Bearing In Driven Disc Assembly IMPORTANT: The bearing on these machines is staked into the thrust plate.
 The bearing will have to be driven out with a mallet and a large punch.
-A new bearing with four retaining screws will have to be purchased to replace existing bearing. - If the driven disc bearing requires replacement, remove the driven disc assembly and replace bearing as follows: - 1.
-Using a small flat blade screwdriver, free the clip from the transfer rod.
-Then remove the transfer rod from the clip and the speed control rod.
-See Figure 4.11. - 2.
+A new bearing with four retaining screws will have to be purchased to replace existing bearing.

+- If the driven disc bearing requires replacement, remove the driven disc assembly and replace bearing as follows: - 1.
+Remove pin and washer from transfer rod, and remove end of transfer rod from hole in driven disc assembly.
+See Figure 4.9. - 2.
 Using needle nose pliers, unhook the drive spring and slide the driven disc assembly off the hex shaft.
 See Figure 4.12. - 3.
 Remove both snap rings that secure rubber driven disc hub to thrust plate.
 See Figure 4.13. - 4.
 Slide the rubber driven disc hub out of the bearing. - 5.
 Drive out existing bearing. - 6.
 Install new bearing and secure to thrust plate with four retaining screws.
 Tighten screws securely. - 7.
 Reassemble components in reverse order.